 Before going all in on a project, choose an inconspicuous spot to test the caulk.
 Hold the caulk gun at a 45-degree angle with the surface of the brick.
 Release a small amount of caulk onto the test patch and rub into place.
 If you are satisfied with the appearance, use this as your starting place.

 Press the trigger of the caulk gun and spread a layer of caulk along the brick in a single motion.
 When you reach the end of the surface, release the trigger on the caulk gun to stop the flow of caulk.

 Place your finger over one end of the caulk and press down slightly.
 Run your finger along the entire length of the caulk line to smooth it into place.
 This creates a professional looking finish as well as pushes the caulk into small crevices.

+Once the caulk has dried completely (check the packaging for recommended drying times), you can paint over the caulk as needed.
 Apply the same color of paint to the caulk as was used for the material that is placed against the wood.
 Using a small craft paint brush dipped into paint makes the job of painting the caulk much easier.